Matt-B312/Ecommerce-app/README.md

 <h1 align="center">Matt's PlayTech Store</h1>

-    Fourth Project for General Assembly SEI

 </div>

 ## General Overview

-This is an E-commerce web-site with stripe integration
+This is an E-commerce web-site with Stripe integration

 ## Screen Shots